Colin Carter

-Colin Andre Carter (born January 30, 1954) is Professor of Agricultural and Resource Economics at the University of California, Davis.
-His research/teaching interests include international trade, agricultural policy, and commercial markets.
+Colin Andre Carter (born January 30, 1954) is Distinguished Professor Emeritus of Agricultural and Resource Economics at the University of California, Davis.
+His research/teaching interests include international commodity trade, agricultural policy, and price formation and competition in commodity markets.

 Carter is an Albertan.
 He was born and raised on a grain farm in Sexsmith, Alberta, Canada.
 He obtained a BA in economics and an MS in Agricultural Economics from the University of Alberta.
 He then studied at University of California, Berkeley where he completed an MA in economics and a Ph.D. in Agricultural Economics in 1980.
-From 1980 to 1986, he held the position of assistant professor in Agricultural Economics at the University of Manitoba.
-He is now a professor at UC Davis.
+From 1980 to 1986, he was a Professor in Agricultural Economics at the University of Manitoba, before moving to the University of California Davis.
+He is currently Distinguished Professor Emeritus at UC Davis, where he worked for over 35 years.

-Carter has published more than 130 research papers, and has authored or edited 15 books.
+Carter has published more than 175 research papers, and has authored or edited 15 books.
 He has published in the areas of international trade, commodity markets, agricultural policy, futures and options markets, the economics of China's agriculture, and the economics of agricultural biotechnology.
 Colin has received a number of professional awards for Quality of Research Discovery; for Quality of Communication, and for Distinguished Policy Contribution.
 In 2001, he won the American Agricultural Economics Association (AAEA) award for "Outstanding Essay for the 21st Century" for Will China Become a Major Force in World Food Markets?, co-authored with Scott Rozelle.
 Carter was named Fellow of AAEA in 2000 in recognition of his contributions to the field of agricultural economics.

-Carter has written a textbook on Futures and Options Markets and teaches a UC Davis undergraduate class on futures and options markets and a graduate class on international commodity trade.
-In 2013, he was listed as one of the 15 Commodity-Friendly professors on Commodity HQ.
+Carter has written a textbook on Futures and Options Markets and at UC Davis taught an undergraduate class on futures and options markets and a graduate class on international commodity trade.
+In 2013, he was listed as one of the 15 Commodity-Friendly professors.